faisalazam/Problems/SYSTEM_DESIGN.md

 ##### Advantages

 * Low HTTP Overhead
+* Easy to implement, good for small-scale projects.

 ##### Disadvantages

 * A server has no good way to tell if a client is disconnected.
+* Reliable message ordering can be an issue for multiple requests.
 * It is inefficient for designing chat applications.
 If a user does not chat much, long polling still makes periodic connections after timeouts.
 * Sender and receiver may not connect to the same chat server.
 HTTP based servers are usually stateless.
 If you use